Mercosur: Venezuela adhesion and suspension of Paraguay

-Venezuela's history in Mercosur began on 16 December 2003, during a Mercosur summit held in Montevideo, when the Mercosur Economic Complementation Agreement with Colombia, Ecuador and Venezuela was signed.
+Venezuela's history in Mercosur began on 16 December 2003 during a Mercosur summit held in Montevideo, when the Mercosur Economic Complementation Agreement with Colombia, Ecuador, and Venezuela was signed.
 This agreement established a timetable for the creation of a free trade zone among the signatory states and the full members of Mercosur, with a gradual reduction in tariffs.
 In this way, these countries were successful in negotiations for the formation of a free trade zone with Mercosur, since an economic complementation agreement, with full compliance with its schedule, is the item required for the rise of a new associate.
-However, on 8 July 2004, Venezuela was elevated to associate member status, without even completing the schedule agreed with the Common Market Council.
+On 8 July 2004, Venezuela was elevated to associate member status, without even completing the schedule agreed with the Common Market Council.

 The following year, the bloc recognized it as an associated nation in the process of accession, which in practice meant that the state had a voice, but not a vote.
 The Caribbean country's Accession Protocol was signed in 2006 by all presidents of countries in the bloc.
 Subsequently, the Uruguayan and Argentine congresses approved the entry of the new member.
-The Brazilian congress did so only in December 2009.
-However, the Paraguayan congress did not approve it and, therefore, made it impossible for the Caribbean nation to fully join.
+The Brazilian congress did so only in December 2009; however, the Paraguayan congress did not approve it and, therefore, made it impossible for the Caribbean nation to fully join.
 Subsequently, on 29 June 2012, in response to Fernando Lugo's summary dismissal of the presidency, the Mercosur presidents decreed the Paraguayan suspension until the next presidential election, in April 2013.
 A month later, the bloc presidents acknowledged their adhesion of Venezuela and several trade agreements have been signed.
 It was suggested that the decision could be reversed with the Paraguayan return by exercising its veto power, which was not the case.

 The decision was the subject of controversy.
 For some economists, Venezuela's acceptance as a full member of Mercosur expands the bloc's economic importance and opens up new business and investment opportunities.
 However, for others, the decision was seen as hasty, imposed by the governments of Brazil and Argentina and motivated purely by political interests.